-I left that event thinking: They are right.
+I left that event thinking: She is right.
 My cup is way beyond half full.
 I need to focus on what I have, instead of what I don’t have.

 Positivity is a powerful business tool.
-And while the field of positive psychology offers up a bevy of evidence for the connection behind optimism and positive outcomes, my belief in the concept came from a personal experience.
+And while the field of positive psychology offers up an abundance of evidence for the connection behind optimism and positive outcomes, my belief in the concept came from a personal experience.